-The American Express Gold Card is effectively paying you to have it this year
+The American Express Gold Card practically pays for itself — and the Rose Gold version is back

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

 Our quick take: The American Express® Gold Card is a foodie’s dream, allowing you to rack up plenty of Membership Rewards points with its bonus categories on dining worldwide and at US supermarkets.
-And right now, thanks to credits that are being added to the card for 2021, you can actually make money this year just by having it.
+The popular limited-edition Rose Gold design is now back as a permanent option, and thanks to new credits that have been added for 2021, the card almost pays for itself every year.

 Pros:

-- With up to $340 in included credits in 2021, card members can get more money this year from the Amex Gold than it costs.
+- With up to $240 in included credits each year, card members can effectively get and keep the card for just $10 annually.

 - Earn an industry-leading 4 points for every dollar you spend on dining worldwide.